• Skip to main content

 I was at our local Whole Foods Market® for a networking meeting.
 I drank a cup of tea (I’m not a coffee drinker) as a small group of us talked about our businesses and exchanged ideas.

-After the meeting we said our goodbyes, I grabbed my empty cup and went to toss my trash.
+After the meeting we said our goodbyes, I grabbed my whole foodsempty cup and went to toss my trash.
 That’s when things got confusing.
 Was my empty cup plastic since it had a plastic lid on it?
 I wondered if it was compostable because of the tea bag?
 Was it co-mingled?
 All I could think of is that this “should” be so easy and it was so difficult.

 Recycling is important, but I’m telling you it took me over a minute to figure out where to toss my cup and I’m still not sure I got it right.
 Talk about over complication!